ohhi-vn/super_worker/guides/config/CONFIG_GUIDE.md

 - **`Parser`** - Validates and transforms raw configurations into structured data
 - **`Bootstrap`** - Starts supervisors and their children from parsed configurations

+## Concept

+Each supervisor has a main process and number of partitions process.
+When supervisor api is called, main process find a partition process then forward api to that.

+Supervisor uses partition technic for handle amount of requests/workers.

+Each supervisor has an ETS table for keeping worker/group/chain information and runtime information.

 ## Quick Start

 ### 1. Define Configuration